Hosting a Meetup

 Spread the word

 It’s not much fun if people don’t actually show up, so it’s important to get the word out.
 Use your existing network to tell people about your event.
-Remember it takes time to build a community, so don’t be discouraged if only a few people show up at your first event.
+Remember it takes time to build a community, so don’t be discouraged if only a few people show up at first.
+Post to social media and email your friends.
 Also, be sure to email firstname.lastname@example.org, and we'll promote your meetup.

 - Post to social media